 An over-the-counter nonsteroidal anti-inflammatory drug (NSAID) like ibuprofen or naproxen may be enough to stop a menstrual migraine.
 Your doctor can prescribe stronger NSAIDs.
 Many treat migraine symptoms as well as period cramps.

-You'll probably need to take medicine about 1 to 2 days before your period starts for up to a week.
+You'll typically take them for a few days before your period starts and continue them for about a week.
 Some women need to take both a triptan and an NSAID.

-Some birth control methods, like pills, patches, or vaginal rings, can help cut the number or the severity of menstrual migraines.
+Some birth control methods, like pills, patches, or vaginal rings, can help cut the number of menstrual migraines you have or how severe they are.
 You may need to try different types with different combinations and doses of hormones to find what works for you.
-Or your doctor may suggest using birth control continuously for a while, without a break for a period, to avoid headaches.
+Or your doctor may suggest using birth control without a break for a period.

 But if you have migraine with aura, you shouldn't use hormonal birth control because of a greater likelihood of strokes.
 Even if you don't have auras, your doctor may not want to prescribe birth control if you're over 35 and you smoke, have high blood pressure or cholesterol, are more than a little overweight, or have diabetes.

-Naproxen and the triptans most often used to treat menstrual migraine may also help prevent them.
+Naproxen (Aleve, Naprosyn) and the triptans most often used to treat menstrual migraine may also help prevent them.
 If you don’t respond to other treatments and you have 4 or more migraine days a month, your doctor may suggest preventive medicines.
-You can take these regularly to reduce the severity or frequency of the headaches.
+You can take these regularly to have fewer of the headaches or make them less severe.
 These could include seizure medicines, blood pressure medicines (like beta-blockers and calcium channel blockers), and some antidepressants.

-Check with your doctor before using any supplements as they are not regulated like prescription medicines and they may contain substances that are not safe.
+Check with your doctor before using any supplements, as they are not regulated like prescription medicines and may have ingredients that are not safe.

-In addition, there are three devices that could help prevent migraines.
-A small headband device called Cefaly has found to be helpful in preventing migraines in some people.
+Four devices could help prevent migraines.
+A small headband device called Cefaly helps prevent migraines in some people.
 It sends electrical pulses through the forehead to stimulate a nerve linked with migraines.

 SpringTMS is a small magnet that can be placed on the back of your head when a migraine starts.
-Split-second pulses then interrupt the electrical activity migraine brings.
-As a result, your migraine ends.
+Split-second pulses interrupt the electrical activity migraine brings.
+This can end or prevent a migraine.

 GammaCore is a handheld device that is placed on the side of the neck above where you can feel your pulse.
-There it sends mild electrical stimulation to the vagus nerve, which communicates with your brain to end the migraine.
+It sends mild electrical pulses to stop migraine pain.
+But it’s not intended to prevent migraines.

-For many women, migraines get better once their periods have finally stopped.
+For many women, migraines get better once their periods have stopped.

 If you're on estrogen replacement therapy and your migraines get worse, your doctor may lower the dose, prescribe it in a different form, or tell you to stop it altogether.

-An estrogen patch can keep levels of the hormone steadier, so you're less likely to have bad migraines.
+An estrogen patch can keep levels of the hormone steadier than the pill form of the hormone, so you're less likely to have bad migraines.